gonzalesgustavo/MemoDexAPI/README.md

 **Description**

-Backend API for the MemoDex Applications
+Backend API for the MemoDex Applications.

+If you get an error that is not obvious please check route specific required fields, more than likely there is a few required fields that did not meet the model criteria.

 ---